goversap/help/docs/2020/FPS01/inst-man.md

-# Installation of Gover located on Managed system
+# Installation of Gover components located on Managed system

 Steps for Basis expert: